-Karen Quinn is a writer, tutor and script reader based in Belfast and Donegal.
+Karen Quinn is a write, tutor and script reader based in Donegal.
 She established QuothMe Films in 2013, and in 2015 screened its first project, QuothShakespeare, funded by O2 and Telefonica’s Think Big.
-She is also currently working on a number of short films, and has recently completed her first children’s novel.

 Karen’s script Bakersville was shortlisted for the Northern Ireland Comedy Writers programme, organised by Grand Scheme Media.
 Her script was performed at the Belfast Media Festival in November 2016.

-Karen’s short story, The Little Owl, was published in Poolbeg Press’s Once Upon a Bedtime in 2014, and her short story The Star and the Tree was broadcast on national television on Christmas Eve 2013.
+A keen children’s writer, Karen’s short story, The Little Owl, was published in Poolbeg Press’s Once Upon a Bedtime in 2014, and her short story The Star and the Tree was broadcast on national television on Christmas Eve 2013 (view here).
+She is also currently working on a number of short films, has recently completed her first children’s novel, and is working on the second for the summer of 2018.